-We love helping our patients feel great about their eyes, and are pleased to offer cosmetic eyelid surgery, blepharoplasty.
+We love helping our patients feel great about their eyes, and are pleased to offer functional reconstruction and cosmetic eyelid surgery, Blepharoplasty.

 What is blepharoplasty?